Rust-GCC/Rust-GCC.github.io/reporting/2022-10-monthly-report.md

 ### Milestone Progress

-This month saw a jump in productivity as we went back to a more regular schedule, after presenting the project\'s progress at several in-person conferences in September.
+This month saw a jump in productivity as we went back to a more regular schedule, after presenting the project's progress at several in-person conferences in September.

 We made great strides on multiple parts of the compiler, with Philip